 - a.
 Name of the product

 - b.
 Ingredients, other than additives, in descending order in weight.

 - c.
 Food additives, in descending order of weight, and on a separate line from other ingredients

 - d.
 Net weight, in metric units only

 - e.
-Shelf life (Best-before date or use-by date)
+Country of origin, of the finished product

 - f.
-Storage instructions

-- g.
-Country of origin, of the finished product
+Info. of the importer, name and address

+- q.
+Alcoholic content

 - h.
-Info. of the importer, name and address
+Sparkling (if it is sparkling)

 - i.
 Allergen information

 - j.
-Nutrition contents

-- k.
 Recycling symbol

+- Fair Competition Codes were made by various industry organizations based on Japan's Act against Unjustifiable Premiums and Misleading Representations.
+These Codes define some product specific labeling standards for products such as whiskey.